 6. Trials of issues, references etc.

-The foregoing Rules of this Order apply to trials of issues or questions of fact or law, and assessments of damages as they apply to the trial of actions.
+Rules 1 to 5 apply to trials of issues or questions of fact or law, and assessments of damages as they apply to the trial of actions.

+[Rule 6 amended in Gazette 28 Jun 2011 p.
+2554.]

 7. Depositions as evidence

 (1) A deposition taken in any cause or matter shall not be received in evidence at the trial or hearing of the cause or matter unless the deposition was taken pursuant to an order under Order 38 Rule 1, and —